New Property Projects in Manhattan, How We Pick Winners

 Demand can be divided into buying demand and rental demand.
 Strong rental demand does not mean there’s strong buying demand and vice versa.
 Even within buying demand it can be further divided, eg into demand by apartment sizes.
 For example, certain areas may have high demand for three bedrooms above 2,000 square feet because existing three bedroom supply are all between 1,600 to 2,000 square feet.

 Deal Example: 959 First Avenue, The Sutton.
 Represented multiple buyers at the $2 million price point at this Toll Brothers’ development.
 Buyers reserved at pre-construction stage with only 10 percent deposit.
-Upon completion, rented out to high quality tenants immediately.
+Upon completion, rented out immediately.
 Close to United Nations, Citigroup Center, Blackstone, Blackrock.
 We anticipated demand for a luxury product by high income tenants in First Avenue, Turtle Bay area.

 Price of the property project